Scada-Hacker/EmacsWindowManager/README.md

 Icon=dwm
 Type=XSession

-# For .xinit.rc
+# For .xinit.rc:

 add the following then save

 exec emacs

-# Quirks / odd behavuiour I've noticed
+# Quirks / odd behaviour I've noticed

 I have a laptop with a dual intel/nvidia GPU installed.
 Bumblebee had to be manually started